Cryptozoology

 Age 15: I do crunches in the bottom bunk.
 Eat less.
 Smell better.
 I want clothes we can’t afford, so I steal them.

 Age 17: I finish my homework before the last bell, ace my tests.
-Chronically bored, I seduce my neighbor, a man twice my age who wears white tube socks with white hi-tops.
-I scramble up a ladder into his bedroom at night, slip under the sheets, mock him when he trembles.
+Chronically bored, I seduce my neighbor, a man twice my age who wears white tube socks with his hi-tops.
+I scramble up a ladder into his bedroom at night, slip under the sheets, and mock him when he trembles.

 Age 18: I’m sick to death of my mill town.
 I drink Tanqueray and eat hallucinogens.
-I write “Pink Floyd changed my life” on the back of a tee though I can’t name a single member of the band.
+I write “Pink Floyd changed my life” on the back of a tee even though I can’t name a single member of the band.

 Age 21: I’m fat, depressed, my head stuffed with John Donne.
-Over the phone, my sister asks probing questions and lasers through my hazy answers.
+Over the phone, my sister asks questions and lasers through my hazy answers.
 When she arrives, she glares so hard at the Liverpudlian we all hear the ping of his retracting cock.
 When it’s time for her to leave, she takes me with her.

 Age 22: My father and his fiance are killed in a motorcycle accident.
 I agonize over his last moments, convinced they were shaped by regret.
 I request a viewing of his body.
 The bruises on his knuckles are visible through layers of concealer, his hair politely combed.